spiral/docs/docs/en/validation/spiral.md

 ## Filters

-The Filters component is a tool for validating HTTP request data in Spiral Framework.
+The `spiral/filters` component is a tool for validating HTTP request data in Spiral Framework.
 It allows you to create a "Filter" object, which defines the required data that should be extracted from the request object and mapped into the filter object's properties.

 > **Note**
 > Read more about the Spiral Framework Filters [here](../filters/filter.md).